klaasnicolaas/python-solcast-pv/README.md

 ### Rooftop Site

-> [!NOTE]
-> Requesting the list of all your created rooftop sites linked to your account, will not affect your daily rate limit.
+**Note**: _requesting the list of all your created rooftop sites linked to your account, will not affect your daily rate limit._

 | Name | Type | Description |
 | :--- | :--- | :---------- |